rmbolger/Posh-ACME/docs/Plugins/NameSilo.md

 The API key is used with the `NameSiloKey` SecureString parameter.
 NameSilo only updates DNS records every 15 minutes.
 So you should also provide a `-DnsSleep` parameter of 900 or more.

+!!! warning
-*NOTE: The `NameSiloKeyInsecure` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `NameSiloKeyInsecure` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{